 NOTE: For students needing broadband internet access, Suddenlink is offering 60 days free.
 Additional information may be found on the Altice Advantage website.

 PCC is loaning laptops to students currently enrolled in PCC coursework who need one to complete their PCC coursework.
-Laptops will be available on a first-come, first-served basis and must be returned by May 6, 2020.
+Laptops will be available on a first-come, first-served basis.
 Students are responsible for all damages or the loss of the laptop, should that occur.

 Laptops can be picked up at the PCC library by appointment only.
 To borrow a laptop, please contact Leigh Russell at (252) 493-7354 or firstname.lastname@example.org to schedule a pickup time (Monday through Friday, between 10 a.m. and 2 p.m.).